-- Safari: Choose Safari > Preferences, and then click Search.
+Safari: Choose Safari > Preferences, and then click Search.
 Click the Search Engine menu and make your choice.
-Safari lets you use Google, Yahoo, Bing, or DuckDuckGo.
+Safari lets you use Google, Yahoo, Bing, DuckDuckGo, or Ecosia.

-- Firefox: Choose Firefox > Preferences, and then click Search.
-You can choose from a number of search engines that you can use when typing into the location bar, and set a different search engine to use in the search bar.
-Click Add more search engines to find Firefox add-ons that let you use other search engines.
+Firefox: Choose Firefox > Preferences, and then click Search.
+You can choose from a number of search engines that you can use when typing into the address bar, and set a different search engine to use in the search bar.
+There are also a number of settings below that you can use to make your searches more efficient.

-- Chrome: Choose Chrome > Preferences, and look in the Search section of the Settings page that displays.
-You can choose from Google, Yahoo!, Bing, Ask, and AOL.
-If you click "Manage search engines…" you can choose other search engines as well, such as goto.com or duckduckgo.com.
-Additionally, if you set Google as your default search engine, you can enable voice search; in doing so, you can talk to your Mac and say "Ok Google" to start a voice search.
+Chrome: Choose Chrome > Preferences, then click Search Engine.
+You can choose from Google, Yahoo!, Bing, DuckDuckGo, and Ecosia.
+If you click “Manage search engines…” you can choose other search engines as well, and add any you want, such as a specific website where you search often.

 Switching Search Engines in iOS